 Thinking of the potential of deploying such an instrument in the far South I remembered the epochal image of Amundsen and his men saluting the “Polheim” (Home of the Pole) that they erected at the South Pole following their meticulous but flawed efforts to ensure that they had located the true geographic pole.
 For me this whole effort strikes me as more art practice than scientific.
 The pole is as strangely notional as Tom Friedman’s 1992 artwork entitled “Untitled (A Curse)” which consists in its actual manifestation of an 11” sphere of space cursed by a witch, located 11” above a standard gallery pedestal (valued at north of $30,000 at its most recent sale).

 Once Amundsen and his crew had decided that they were as close to the ‘pole’ as possible (and had covered and marked enough ground around it to ensure polar priority) they planted a tent and put letters and notes inside.
 In all directions for hundreds of miles lay the featureless and thin-aired Antarctic Plateau with absolutely no outstanding physical markers.
-A blank page in all directions with only there own tracks in the ice marking the presence of any living being.
+A blank page in all directions with only their own tracks in the ice marking the presence of any living being.

 Richard Byrd described the pole in 1930 after his visit.
 “The Pole lay in a limitless plain…One gets there, and that is about all there is for the telling.”